 Alternative 4 would conditionally transfer a certain percentage of the stock ACL to the commercial sector until such a time that the recreational ACL reaches a predetermined threshold.
-If the recreational ACL threshold is met, then the recreational and commercial allocations will revert to the status quo allocation of 68% for the recreational sector and 32% for the commercial sector.
+If the recreational ACL threshold is met, then the recreational and commercial allocations would revert to the status quo allocation of 68% for the recreational sector and 32% for the commercial sector.
 The Councils proposed four options for transferring quota to the commercial sector: 5% (Option a), 10% (Option b), 15% (Option c), and 20% (Option d).
 The resultant allocations for each sector under each option are shown in Table 2.8.2.
 The proposed recreational ACL thresholds are to revert to the status quo sector allocations if 80% (Option e), 90% (Option f), of 100% (Option g) of the adjusted recreational sector ACL is landed.

 Alternative 5 would establish a sunset provision for any change in the sector allocations for Gulf king mackerel.
 After the predetermined time period, any change in sector allocations would revert back to 68% for the recreational sector and 32% for the commercial sector.
-Options for time periods after which any sector allocation change would end include five years ( $Option\ a$ ), ten years ( $Option\ b$ ), and fifteen years ( $Option\ c$ ).
+Options for time periods after which any sector allocation change would end include five years (Option a), ten years (Option b), and fifteen years (Option c).
+If the Councils prefer one of the options in